-You notice your HVAC system start up and you’re anticipating a comfy blast of warm air, but instead all you have is cool air blowing.
+You notice your HVAC system start up and you’re anticipating a cozy blast of warm air, but instead all you have is cool air blowing.
 That’s not preferable when it’s cold outside!

 There are a handful of reasons why your furnace could be putting off cold air.
 D.A.
 Bennett Service Experts is here with some of them to help you locate the problem.

-It might feel silly, but the thermostat is where you should start.
+It might sound silly, but the thermostat is the first place you should check.
 It’s the starting point for any heating technician, too.
 Verify the system is set to “auto as opposed to “on.”
-If the thermostat is set to “on” then your furnace will blow constantly, even when it is not actually heating the air coming out, thus blasting cold air.
-Turning it to “auto” will make sure the furnace only blows when it’s truly heating the air to keep your home warm and cozy.
+If the thermostat is set to “on” then your furnace will blow continually, even when it is not actually heating the air being produced, thus blasting cold air.
+Turning it to “auto” will make sure the heating system only blows when it’s actually heating the air to keep your home warm and cozy.

-The majority of air filters need to be changed every month to keep them from becoming dirty and clogged.
-If air filters aren’t replaced often enough, the clogged air filter may obstruct airflow into your heating system.
-If this happens, it can overheat your equipment, causing the furnace to stop heating as a safety measure.
+Most air filters need to be changed every month to avoid them from becoming dirty and clogged.
+If air filters aren’t replaced often enough, the dirty air filter may obstruct airflow into your heating system.
+If this occurs, it can overheat your equipment, causing the system to stop heating as a safety measure.